The Grotto’s Terms of Association

 1.)
 Any assignment of a workspace for dedicated use is not a formal sublease of real estate, but a beneficial aspect of your affiliation with this association.
 This must be clearly understood: while the term “rent” is sometimes informally used to designate monthly charges for access to an assigned workspace, no tenancy relationship is created or implied.
+If you are assigned a workspace, you agree that at the end of the assignment you will relinquish the space in vacant condition, with no items left in the space or in common areas.
+You accept the responsibility of removing every item you bring into the Grotto.

 2.)
 Workspaces are for the creation of narrative arts projects.
 If a space is being used substantively for other purposes–or consistently underutilized by an absentee member–we reserve the right to rescind access and assign the space to another member.
 If you find yourself unable to put a workspace to its intended use, we encourage you to work with us to find an arrangement more amenable to your current needs.
 Relinquishing a workspace does not affect your core membership within the Grotto.